scalameta/metals/docs/overview.md

 ### metalsSetup

 Task in sbt-metals to generate build metadata.
-Run `*:metalsSetup` to generate metadata for all modules in the build, including main and test sources.
+Run `metalsSetup` to generate metadata for all modules in the build, including main and test sources.

 ### semanticdb-scalac